aplteam/Tatin/docs/TatinsLoadAndUpdateStrategy.md

 But when you look at it from a different angle then things look much less appealing:

-1. You build your application
+1. You build your application (including updating dependencies)
 1. You run your test cases -- they all pass
 1. You build your application again (without changing _anything_)
 1. You run your test cases again, but this time they fail

 This can happen in case the author of a package you depend on in one way or another has released a new version of that package.

-Attractive as an automated update mechanism might be, you want your builds to be _reproducible_.
+Attractive as an automated update mechanism might be, you want your builds to be _ 100%reproducible_, right?!

-Though Tatin will not assist you in updating packages, it will assist you in finding out whether there are later packages available: check the user command `]TATIN.CheckForLaterVersions`.
-Also, check the `-update` flag of the `]Tatin.ReInstallDependencies` user command or its API equivalent.

 So, when asked to load installed packages, Tatin will just do exactly that: load the packages defined as required by the configuration files of the main packages `Foo` and `Goo`.

-Except when a package is requested more than once, and with different minor and/or patch numbers: in that case Tatin uses _the latest version_, which might or might not be the latest one available.
-In our example that would be 1.2.0, while 1.3.0 is ignored.
+Except when a package is requested more than once, and with different minor and/or patch numbers: in that case Tatin uses _the latest installed version_, which might or might not be the latest one available.
+In our example `Zoo` is requested and installed twice, and Tatin would load 1.2.0 just once (because it is requested by `Goo`), while 1.3.0 is ignored because it is not requested and therefore not installed.

+This means that `Foo` will also have to use version 1.2.0 of `Zoo.

 This is called ["Minimal Version Selection"](https://research.swtch.com/vgo-mvs "Link to the paper defining it").
-It guarantees that when you re-build, you will get exactly the same result, but it will grab the latest version _mentioned as a dependency_.
+It guarantees that when you re-build, you will get exactly the same result, but it will grab the latest installed version.

+A> ### On updating dependencies
+A>
+A> Though Tatin will not assist you in updating packages, it will assist you in finding out whether there are later packages available.
+A>
+A> For that check the user command `]TATIN.CheckForLaterVersions`.
+Also, check the `-update` flag of the `]Tatin.ReInstallDependencies` user command or its API equivalent.
+A>
+A> We will discuss this in a minute.

 ## Loading Dependencies